 - What was the daily patient volume at your last position?

-In a multi-doctor office, ask the candidate how they would prioritize workloads and tasks — as well as how they multitask in their current position.
+- Prioritizing and multitasking: In a multi-doctor office, ask the candidate how they would prioritize workloads and tasks, as well as how they multitask in their current position.

-The right medical assistant will talk about how she gets things accomplished; how the way she’s made decisions in past positions should also work well at your practice.
+The right medical assistant will talk about how they accomplish tasks; how the way they’ve communicated and made decisions in past positions should also work well at your practice.